Frequently Asked Questions

 Does geothermal drilling cause earth tremors?

-Some deep geothermal energy activities have been known to cause very small-scale ground vibrations (seismicity).
-Sometimes, minor seismic events (micro-shocks) can occur as the rocks re-adjust to new subsurface conditions.
-Usually, these micro-shocks are mostly so small, and at such depth, that they are not felt at the surface.
+Some deep geothermal energy activities have been known to cause very small-scale ground vibrations (seismicity) in countries with low levels of natural seismicity.
+Sometimes, minor seismic events can occur as the rocks re-adjust to new subsurface conditions.
+Usually, these events are so small that they are not felt at the surface.

 Comprehensive studies on the island of Ireland have demonstrated that we have a low level of natural seismicity and associated risk.
 Further studies and monitoring capacity will be developed during the GEMINI project, which will also work together with local communities.